gamemanual0/gm0/source/docs/hardware-components/fastener-guide.rst

 **Hex Bolts**

 .. figure:: images/hex-head.jpg
-   :alt: diagram showing thread terminology
+   :alt: picture of a hex head bolt
    :width: 150px

 The bolts are tightened with an external hex-shaped head.
 When designing for these bolts, it is important to allow clearance on the side of the head for tightening.

-Every bolt requires a "drive" -- meaning the recess which is used to turn and install it.
+Every bolt requires a "drive" -- meaning the geometry which is used to turn and install it.
 Each of the bolts listed above can have a variety of different types of drives:

 .. figure:: images/types-of-drives.png
    :alt: diagram showing thread terminology